-Rail Maintenance is responsible maintaining for the safe mechanical functioning of CTA trains, as well as for regular cleaning and heavy maintenance repairs or rebuilds of train systems.
-A wellmaintained, clean train minimizes delays and provides and comfortable safe а environment for passengers.
+Rail Maintenance is responsible for maintaining the safe mechanical functioning of CTA trains, as well as for regular cleaning and heavy maintenance repairs or rebuilds of train systems.
+A well-maintained, clean train minimizes delays and provides a safe and comfortable environment for passengers.

-Rail Maintenance continues to

-focus on improving the mean miles between vehicle defects (or the average miles a train runs before encountering a defect to one of its systems) and on improving preventive maintenance and reducing the most common defects, as well as repeat defects (a defect that repeats within 30 days of the original defect).
+Rail Maintenance continues to focus on improving the mean miles between vehicle defects (or the average miles a train runs before encountering a defect to one of its systems) and on improving preventive maintenance and reducing the most common defects, as well as repeat defects (a defect that repeats within 30 days of the original defect).